mainmatter/mainmatter.com/src/posts/2022-10-12-making-a-bet-on-rust.md

 anything substantial with them – and
 [even those end up with systems that have plenty of problems](https://www.memorysafety.org/about/).
-Now, with Rust, everyone can build systems with the same level of efficiency and performance without having to worry about any of said footguns.
+Now, with Rust, everyone can build systems with the same level of efficiency and performance without having to worry about most of said footguns.
 Building on Rust, their systems will not only be just as fast as an equivalent system written in C but also more stable and robust.
 In addition to ensuring memory safety, Rust's rich type system and concepts like the `Option` and `Result`